Discounted tickets for city residents.

 If you opted to collect your Ticket on the day of the event you’ll need to visit the Box Office located just off the main drive via the Wollaton Road entrance.
-You’ll need to know which company you booked your tickets from, the order reference number and you’ll need to confirm the details of the person who booked the tickets.
-You must have a Hard Ticket prior to entering the festival.
+You’ll need to know, your order reference number and confirm the details of the person who booked the tickets.
+This is a ticket only festival, you must have a physical ticket prior to entering the festival site arena.

 Does my child need a ticket?

 No, if your child/children are 10 years old and under, they gain free entry and do not require a ticket.

 Are you allowed to bring food and drink to the festival?